 Speed Training Drill #1: Resistance Band Sprints

-When you add resistance bands with sprints, it will strengthen your hip flexor muscles which will result in increased force production when you are sprinting without the resistance band.
+Adding resistance bands with sprints will strengthen your hip flexor muscles, resulting in increased force production when you are sprinting without the resistance band.
 Resistance band sprints increase your lower body power.
-Be sure to focus on proper technique with your arms while doing this speed training drill.
+Focus on proper technique with your arms while doing this speed training drill.

 Perform 5 Sprints x 10 yards with the resistance band.
 Followed by 5 Sprints x 20 yards without the resistance band.

 Speed Training Drill #2: Wall Leg Drives

 One of our favorite acceleration drills is wall drives.
 Make sure you are at a stable wall to place your hands on.
 Take a few steps back until your body reaches a 45-degree angle.
-Loop the resistance bands around your legs and start sprinting as fast as you can.
+Begin by driving your legs up in a place as fast as you can.
 Focus on driving your knees up at max effort.
-This speed training drill will increase your acceleration and give you great results.
+This speed training drill will increase your acceleration and give you outstanding results.

 Speed Training Tip #3 Add Plyometrics To Your Workouts

-Some of our favorite plyometric exercises are squat jumps, lunge jumps, single leg bounds, and broad jumps to name a few.
+Our favorite plyometric exercises are squat jumps, lunge jumps, single-leg bounds, and broad jumps.

-Being fast and explosive is important for all football players.
+Being fast and explosive is vital for all football players.
 Plyometrics help football players reach max strength and increased speed.
-A plyometric workout routine is a great modification to sprinting and help improve agility and deceleration.
+A plyometric workout routine is an excellent modification to sprinting and helps improve agility and deceleration.

 Plyometric exercises increase lower body power and increase fast-twitch muscle fibers.
 This will result in a greater stride length when sprinting.
 Below are two plyometric exercises to increase speed for football players that you can do to build explosiveness and speed.

 Speed Training Drill #1: Pogo Jumps to Sprint

 When you perform the pogo jumps jump, be sure to keep your knees slightly bent.
 Explode off your toes, staying light on your feet.
 As soon as you land, quickly explode off the ground again (you want to spend as little time on the ground as possible).
-After 3-5 pogo jumps, explode out into a 10-20 yard sprint.
+After 3-5 pogo jumps, explode into a 10-20 yard sprint.

 Speed Training Drill #2: Lunge Jumps